 In April 2014, parties in both the Consolidated Class Action and the Tardio Action reached a settlement of both actions.
 The parties submitted an executed settlement agreement and accompanying papers to the Court on May 23, 2014.
-On June 10, 2014, the Court entered an order preliminarily approving both settlement agreements.
-A final approval hearing is set for Friday, November 14, 2014.
+On November 14, 2014, the Court entered judgments granting final approval of both settlement agreements and dismissing the Actions with prejudice.
 We did not admit to any wrongdoing and continue to deny the allegations made in both actions.